AlvaRobert/KP.AdvancedCplusplus/index.md

 }
 ```

+### Canonical implementations

-### Commonly overloaded operators have the following typical, canonical forms:
+Commonly overloaded operators have the following typical, canonical forms:

 #### Canonical copy-assignment operator

-expected to perform no action on self-assignment, and to return by reference
+is expected to perform no action on self-assignment, and to return by reference.

 ```c++
 //assume the object holds reusable storage, such as a heap-allocated buffer mArray